-GCSE Assessed Grades

-External examinations (no A - U

-Paper 1 - 1 1⁄2 hour coursework)

-examination - 50% Throughout the year, students we present their findings in a variety

-Paper 2 - 1 1⁄2 hour examination - 50% individual learning styles.
-This may be through debates, team presentations, media analysis, use of ICT or drama skills.
+GCSE Assessed Grades External examinations (no A - U Paper 1 - 1 1⁄2 hour coursework) examination - 50% Throughout the year, students will have an opportunity to present their findings in a variety of ways that best suit their individual learning Paper 2 - 1 1⁄2 hour styles.
+This may be through debates, team presentations, media examination - 50% analysis, use of ICT or drama skills.